 -Student must be currently enrolled in an undergraduate or graduate degree program in a related field of study, or have been in school or have graduated within the past two years.

 -Student must be available to work five days per week for a minimum 40 hours a week.
 Due to the nature of the work, these hours are subject to change.

 -The application selection process is competitive and we select candidates based on their academic background, CV, Essay and Interview.
 Extensions of the duration of individual internships will be considered, based on individual performance and is at the discretion of the Director.

 -Tetanus immunization must be current.
-Rabies immunization is strongly recommended, especially during baby mammal seasons (spring and fall).
-For those not immunized against rabies, handling of mammals at Wild Care will be kept at a minimum and to non-vector species.
+Rabies immunization is recommended but not required.
+Although Wild Care does not treat rabies vectors, we do occasionally assist with transfer and rescue of these species.
+For those not immunized against rabies, handling of mammals at Wild Care will be kept to non-vector species.
 Proof of tetanus immunization must be provided prior to commencement of internship.